• Skip to primary navigation

 According to the American Kennel Club, the Schipperke is “the best house dog.”

-They’re curious and brave; these fuzzy instigators make effective guard dogs despite their small size.
+They’re curious and brave, and despite their small size, these fuzzy instigators make effective guard dogs.
 They love to bark and run excitedly toward the door when owners leave and return home.

 When it comes to interacting with other dogs and people, early socialization is critical.

-Schipperkes are vigilant and protective, so their territorial instinct will kick in when faced with unfamiliar guests, whether human or canine.
+Schipperkes are vigilant and protective, so their territorial instinct kicks in when they encounter strangers.
+They typically make good companions for young children.

 Be mindful at the dog park; the breed can be aggressive with strange dogs.
 Even with plenty of socialization and training, your Schipperke may not engage well when meeting new dogs.